Luc Martineau: Special Appointments

 On June 27, 2007 Justice Martineau was appointed as a member of the Public Servants Disclosure Protection Tribunal, which was responsible for reviewing claims of reprisal from whistleblowers and taking appropriate actions based on the claims.
 Three years later, Justice Martineau was appointed president of the tribunal.

-On October 2, 2020 Justice Martineau was appointed to the position of Chairman of the Copyright Board of Canada, for a period of five years.
+On October 2, 2020 Justice Martineau was appointed to the position of Chairman of the Copyright Board of Canada, for a period of five years, which was extended to 2027 in 2025.